-When Apple removed the traditional 3.5mm headphone jack from the iPhone 7 and the iPhone 7 Plus, opinion was divided.
+When Apple removed the traditional 3.5mm headphone jack from the iPhone 7 and the iPhone 7 Plus, it divided opinion.
 What was the point of removing the audio jack?
 And what's so good about the Lightning connection?

-Where Apple goes, the rest often tend to follow.
-So, even if you're not an Apple fan, the change is sure to have a knock-on effect on the rest of the consumer electronics landscape.
+Where Apple goes, the rest tend to follow.
+Even if you're not an Apple fan, the change has clearly had a knock-on effect on the rest of the consumer electronics landscape.

-So why did Apple remove the iPhone headphone jack, and what does that mean for the new iPhones, for Apple headphones and for the rest of the headphone market?
+So why did Apple remove the iPhone headphone jack, and what does that mean for the new iPhones, for iPhone headphones and for the rest of the headphone market?
 Allow us to explain.

 When did Apple introduce the Lightning port?